Part-time, online Non-Profit Management Certificate

 Evaluation and graduation

 You will be assessed on a Pass/Fail basis at the end of each course.
 A 'Pass' indicates that you have satisfactorily completed all course requirements and demonstrated a high level of understanding and relevant competencies.
-To receive the Non-Proft Management Certificate, you will need to successfully complete all courses within a three-year period.
+To receive the Non-Proft Management Certificate, you will need to successfully complete all courses within a five-year period.